zxcvbnius/slate/source/index.md

 }
 ```

-Add listener to this events to receive real-time messaging from the chatroom.
+This is a function to add listener to this events to receive real-time messaging from the chat room.

-When a user send a message to the chatroom you are joined in.
-You will receive
+When another user sends a message to the chat room, the listener will receive a “message” event.
+This message will have the following format:
-a "message" event.

-The message will have the following format:

 <aside class='note'><br/>
 {<br/>